Vyral/base-template/_posts/2019-04-09-discussing-the-ins-and-outs-of-home-inspections-with-an-industry-pro.md

 Additionally, David serves as the chair of the Home Inspector Oversight Committee at the State Board of Technical Registration, giving him the leading edge on what’s going on in the home inspection industry.
 He’s an expert on how to react, respond, and do the best work possible as an inspector.

-Today I want to pick David’s brains about all things home inspection by asking him a few questions about the marketplace as they relate to his field.
+Today I want to pick David’s brain about all things home inspection by asking him a few questions about the marketplace as they relate to his field.
 Some topics we cover are:

 <ul><li>David discusses why more transactions than normal seem to be falling out of escrow during the inspection period, and how the tile roofs common in Arizona are a contributing factor.</li>